Shaping Bend’s Future

 In 2024, the state legislature passed Senate Bill 1537, which includes a menu of tools to help Oregon communities tackle their housing shortages.
 One of the tools in the bill is an expedited, one-time UGB expansions of up to 100 acres for cities with a population of 25,000 or greater.
 To be eligible to use this tool, cities must demonstrate a need for both housing and land.
 At least 30 percent of the housing built is subject to middle income affordability restrictions — and use of this tool must include Complete Community concept planning.

-Given that this approach is moving forward, LandWatch’s primary concern is getting the best outcome possible.
-That means ensuring that whatever acreage is included via this tool truly be a ‘down payment’ on any future, need-based UGB expansion — and not one-off opportunistic sprawl.
-We’ve heard this commitment from City Council, so it will be critical for the City to walk its talk and implement a process where land added to the UGB is land that would have been added via the larger 20-year growth planning effort.
+However, should City Council move forward with this tool they must find a way to ensure that whatever acreage is included via this tool truly be a ‘down payment’ on any future, need-based UGB expansion—and not one-off opportunistic sprawl.
+We’ve heard this commitment from City Council, so if they decide to move forward with this tool, it will be critical for the City to walk its talk and implement a process where land added to the UGB is land that would have been added via the larger 20-year growth planning effort.
+To do this, the City’s process should prioritize “exception lands” (1) adjacent to the existing UGB, with infrastructure availability and/or serviceability, and that avoid areas with high fire risk and sensitive wildlife habitat.

 Addressing infrastructure needs